dmitriy-iliyov/spring-outbox/README.md

 ## Overview
 This library provides an implementation of the Transactional Outbox Pattern based on polling events from a relational database and publishing them to a message broker.

-It is designed for event-driven and microservice architectures where reliable message delivery and transactional consistency between the database and the messaging system are required.

 The library offers flexible configuration for processing different event types.
 Each event type can be handled independently, and events are processed in parallel using a configurable thread pool, allowing predictable throughput and controlled resource usage.